 Greg Norman, 12th and 16th, 1996

 One of the most famous Masters meltdowns ever.
-Having fidgeted his way nervously through the first 11 holes, allowing Nick Faldo to catch him, Norman became one of Rae’s Creeks many, many victims on the 12th.
-For many observers, it was then all over even before he hooked his tee shot into the water again on the 16th prompting Alex Hay’s famous, “And that is curtains,” line.
+Having fidgeted his way nervously through the first 11 holes, allowing Nick Faldo to catch him, Norman was undone by Rae’s Creek (opens in new tab) on the 12th.
+For many observers, it was then all over even before he hooked his tee shot into the water again on the 16th, prompting Alex Hay’s famous, “And that is curtains” line.
 It was, indeed, curtains.

 Tiger Woods, 15th, 2013

-An unusual choice this one maybe, for it happened in the second round rather than the cauldron of the back nine on Sunday.
+This one might seem like an unusual choice, for it happened in the second round rather than the cauldron of the back nine on Sunday.
 Tiger’s third shot into 15 was too perfect and rather than skipping once and potentially stopping stone dead, it struck the flag and rebounded back into the water.

 One infamous bad drop later, and there was furore as to whether or not Tiger should have been disqualified.
-In the end they allowed him to play on, subject to a further two strokes being added to his score for the 15th hole turning a 6 into an 8.
-A disaster?
-Well, had his ball missed the flag and stopped dead he could well have made 4 instead of 8.
-How many shots did he finish out of the lead come Sunday night?
-4!
+In the end they allowed him to play on, subject to a further two strokes being added to his score for the 15th hole, turning a six into an eight.

 Jordan Spieth, 12th, 2016

-Then it all went wrong.
-His tee-shot was never strong enough, and the ball found Rae’s Creek.
+What happened next is the stuff of nightmares.
+His tee shot was never strong enough, and the ball found Rae’s Creek.
 Dropping back to presumably his favoured wedge distance, he then played the shot of a rank weekend hacker, chunking it so badly that it only just made the water.

-The next one, not surprisingly, went long, and in the end he did well to get up and down from the back bunker for a quadruple bogey 7.
+The next one, unsurprisingly, went long, and in the end he did well to get up and down from the back bunker for a quadruple-bogey seven.
 One more to add to a long list of Masters water disasters.

 Sergio Garcia, 15th, 2018

-Garcia shot 81 in his opening round, which was the highest opening round of any defending champion in history.
+Garcia shot 81, which was the highest opening round of any defending champion in history.

-All four players had realistic chances at victory heading into the back-nine on Masters Sunday in 2019.
-However all of their chances took a plunge as each of them found the water from the tee at the perilous 12th hole.
+All four players had realistic chances of victory heading into the back-nine on Masters Sunday in 2019.
+However, all of their hopes took a plunge when they found the water from the tee at the perilous 12th hole.

 Of course we all remember what happened next.
-Tiger Woods found the green safely and went on to win his 5th Green Jacket and 15th Major title.
+Tiger Woods found the green safely and went on to win his fifth Green Jacket and 15th major title.

 Rory McIlroy, 16th, 2020

-On the card it will simply say a bogey four but, for now, it will be another chapter in Masters memories that he’d like to forget.
-He had to come back early on Friday to complete his first round and he hit an horrific tee shot at the 13th that was reminiscent of 2011, only worse.
+On the card it will simply say a bogey four, but, for now, it will be another chapter in his Masters memories that he’d like to forget.
+He had to come back early on Friday to complete his first round and he hit a horrific tee shot at the 13th that was reminiscent of his 2011 final round nightmare.

-It landed in the middle of the water, not even close to dry land and he had to make a putt from off the green for the four.
-Sixteen holes in to a tournament that has, relatively speaking, haunted him and he was in tatters.
+But what was to come at the 16th was far worse.
+So much so, in fact, that McIlroy himself could be heard saying "that's so bad" as soon as the ball left his club.
+It landed in the middle of the water, not even close to dry land, and he had to make a putt from off the green for the four.
+Sixteen holes into a tournament that has, relatively speaking, haunted him and he was in tatters.